History of the Battery

 Following its near–total demolition by Robert Moses in 1941 as part of the battle to build a vehicular connection between The Battery and Brooklyn, the original fort walls were declared a National Monument by an Act of Congress in 1946.
 Restored to its fortification appearance by the National Park Service in 1975, Castle Clinton National Monument currently houses a small interpretive display and the ticket office for ferry service to the Statue of Liberty and Ellis Island.
 Nearly four million visitors pass through its walls annually.

-The Battery is one of New York City’s oldest public parks.
-Located at the southern tip of Manhattan overlooking New York Harbor, The Battery hosted Dutch settlers when they established New Amsterdam.
-The Battery is truly the cradle of New York history, the front lawn of the Downtown district, and the hub of harbor access and cultural tourism.
-Over six million people, including residents, workers, students, and tourists from around the world annually visit the park and its major landmark, Castle Clinton National Monument.
+Today, The Battery is one of New York City’s oldest public parks.
+Located at the southern tip of Manhattan overlooking New York Harbor, The Battery is truly the cradle of New York history, the front lawn of Lower Manhattan, and the hub of harbor access and cultural tourism.
+Seven million people, including residents, workers, students, and tourists from around the world annually visit the park and its major landmark, Castle Clinton National Monument.